bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/002_Year-2016/20160516_the-gospel.md

 God's desired response to the Gospel is that all men would "repent" and "believe".

-> Matthew 3:2 ...And [John the Baptist] saying, Repent ye: for the kingdom of heaven is at hand.
+> Matthew 3:2 &hellip;And [John the Baptist] saying, Repent ye: for the kingdom of heaven is at hand.

-Now after that John was put in prison...
+Now after that John was put in prison&hellip;

-> Mark 1:15 Christ presented the "gospel of the kingdom" as "...
-The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel."
+> Mark 1:15 Christ presented the "gospel of the kingdom" as "&hellip; The time is fulfilled, and the kingdom of God is at hand: repent ye, and believe the gospel."

 ### Timeless, Everlasting

 > Re 13:8 And all that dwell upon the earth shall worship him, whose names are not written in the book of life of the Lamb slain from the foundation of the world.

 > Lu 24:44 And he said unto them, These are the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me.

 > Mark 1:4 John did baptize in the wilderness, and preach the baptism of repentance for the remission of sins.